hoodoer/JS-Tap/README.md

 You can also configure email notifications in **App Settings** to notifiy on new clients, or new events for clients.
 This is SMTP (TLS) based only, and you can have the notification emails go to multiple recipients.
 An "email delay" option prevents constant email spamming, you'll get a roll-up email of all notifications that happend in the delay period.

 You can change how often the client list automatically updates in the **App Settings** and you can also block specific IP addresses from receiving a JS-Tap session in here.

+If you want to better hide the JS-Tap network traffic from inspection, in **App Settings** enable traffic obfuscation.
+This will work on applications using HTTPS where webcrypto API is available.
+JS-Tap client will encrypt all traffic at the application level and send it to a single API endpoint on the C2 server, which will decrypt it and route it server side.
+Responses from JS-Tap C2 (such as custom payloads) also come from this single API endpoint and are also encrypted.
+Note that if the tapped browser doesn't support web crypto API, JS-Tap will fall back to traditional non-obfuscated traffic.

 Each client has a "notes" feature.
 If you find juicy information for that particular client (credentials, API tokens, etc) you can add it to the client notes.
 After you've reviewed all your clients and made your notes, the **View All Notes** feature at the top allows you to export all notes from all clients at once.